OpenCyphal/pydsdl/README.md

 DSDL data types are modeled through the following Python types.
 The user application should not instantiate them directly.
-All of them share the same common ancestor `DataType` and the naming pattern `pydsdl.*Type`:
+All of them share the same common ancestor `SerializableType` and the naming pattern `pydsdl.*Type`:

-- `DataType` - the root class; it also inherits from `pydsdl.Any`, since DSDL types are also values.
+- `SerializableType` - the root class; it also inherits from `pydsdl.Any`, since DSDL types are also values.
   - `VoidType` - e.g., `void16`
   - `PrimitiveType`
     - `BooleanType` - e.g., `bool`